jmatysczak/DotNETPOCs/README.md

 Remove unnecessary white space in the markup of ASPXs and ASCXs as they are converted to classes.

 The code behind of each ASPX and ASCX has a control builder attribute that specifies a control build to use.
 The control builders override the AllowWhitespaceLiterals and AppendLiteralString methods to remove whitespace.

+#### InterfaceProxying
+An example of how to proxy an interface and handle a method call.